-About Us: I’ve been flying RC for more than 30 years, and flying rockets for more than 40.
-I’m NAR level 2 certified.
-About 10 years ago I started designing my own depron profile parkjets and publishing plans on rcgroups.
+About Me: I’ve been flying RC for more than 35 years, and flying rockets for more than 45.
+I’m NAR level 2 certified and have been an instructor for RC at my local club.
+About 15 years ago I started designing my own depron profile parkjets and publishing plans on rcgroups.
 Since then, I’ve designed, built and flown over 100 different parkjet and Rocket boosted glider designs.
 I’ve had articles and pictures published in several rocketry and model aviation magazines.

 My design philosophy is simple.
 Make things that fly well, are simple to build, and that look like a real airplane or rocketplane.
 These designs are simple and light, will penetrate the wind quite well, but land like a feather.
 Since there is no airfoil they can boost straight up with neutral controls without any tendency to pitch or climb.
 This means they can launch from a normal rail or rod and require minimal control on boost to adjust for any wind.
 Once the motor burns out, they are slightly nose heavy and require a small amount of up trim for a stable glide.
 The motor is not ejected and the model recovers ready to fly immediately.